-Antarctica Expeditions
+Antarctica Cruises & Expeditions

 Antarctica is the southernmost continent on Earth.
 The South Geographic Pole is in Antarctica, and most of the continent lies within the Antarctic Circle, at 66.5 degrees south of the Equator.